 At AstraZeneca UK, we have an incredible project pipeline and an impressive determination to use that pipeline as a means to improve lives, together.
 With a 8,300-strong team of spirited colleagues from 70 countries across our UK sites, we’re mixing collaboration with entrepreneurship to bring better medicines to people all over the world.

 With brand-new development and investment being put into our global scientific research, we’re growing our capabilities as a supplier of life-changing medicine.
-In the UK, our new research facilities and global corporate headquarters in Cambridge will allow us to expand our R&D work – now and in the future.
+In the UK, our new strategic, global R&D Centre in Cambridge will allow us to expand our R&D work – now and in the future.
 And, with 50 different medicines produced in our Macclesfield site, vital biologics work taking place in Speke, marketing for UK, Europe and beyond in Luton, and a variety of functions in our other three sites, this is where you can do what you love, while making a big impact.

 Cambridge is one of the most exciting bioscience hotspots in the world.
-It is home to one of AstraZeneca’s three strategic, global R&D Centres, alongside Gothenburg and Gaithersburg, and plays a central role in our mission to deliver life-changing medicines to patients.
+The city is home to our global headquarters and one of AstraZeneca’s three strategic, global R&D Centres, alongside Gothenburg and Gaithersburg, which plays a central role in our mission to deliver life-changing medicines to patients.

 Macclesfield is a vibrant and successful campus, with 101 acres dedicated to science, technology and manufacturing excellence.
 As an advanced manufacturing and development campus, Macclesfield has 4,000 talented people covering the widest range of vital roles – it is the biggest pharmaceutical manufacturing site in the UK, the base for our second largest global IT hub and the home of Pharmaceutical Technology, Global Quality and Supply Chain & Strategy teams.